-EXHIBIT: 2nd Grade: One chicken, duck, goose or turkey or one 22" x 28" poster with 5 pictures that include you and your animal and a related topic.
-Examples include: housing, feeding, care, showmanship, etc. See poster guidelines on pages 14 and 15.
+EXHIBIT: 2nd Grade: One chicken, duck, goose or turkey or one 22" x 28" poster with 5 pictures that include you and your animal and/or a related topic.
+Examples include: housing, feeding, care, showmanship, etc. See the "4-H Poster and Notebook Requirements" section for more information.

 - 1. Contact poultry Superintendent in January or February to get information on where to order chicks. - 2.
 All health regulations regarding poultry for exhibition will apply. - 3.
-May be released immediately following the show.

-4. The purpose of 4-H Mini Poultry is to give the member experience in showing poultry, waterfowl, or turkeys.
+May be released immediately following the show. - 4.
+The purpose of 4-H Mini Poultry is to give the member experience in showing poultry, waterfowl, or turkeys.